dsenthil96/heart_valve_maker/README.md

 3. Change the different part dimensions

-4. Click "export print trajectory" to download the csv file
+4. Click "export print trajectory" to create a csv file

 The trajectory file contains the x,y,z coordinates of the model heartvalve with the selected dimensions.

-To make a gcode file, convert the trajectory into a solid part using MeshLab and use a slicer software to export it as a gcode file.
+To print the path, convert to gcode.